dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Testing

-Before we launch the game, if you don't have NullCascade's [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) installed, I highly recommend you install it, as we will use it for our testing.
+Before we launch the game and test the script, if you don't have NullCascade's [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) installed, I highly recommend you install it, as we will use it for our testing.

 Once you load into a save, open the console menu by hitting back quote or tilde `~` key.
 We want to give the player 5 fabric and level up to bushcrafting 20 to they meet the requirement to craft a bandage.